Kenya–Somalia relations: Operation Linda Nchi

+Cultural relations

-Refugee Camps
+Refugee camps

 In 2013, UNHCR, the governments of Kenya and Somalia signed a tripartite agreement facilitating the repatriation of Somali refugees at the Dadaab camp.
 In March 2021 the Kenyan government issued an ultimatum to UNHCR to close Dadaab and Kakuma refugee camps, which house over 400,000 mostly Somali refugees.
 Amid the deteriorating relationship with the Somali government they have said there is no room for further negotiations, the Somali refugees should leave the camps with immediate effect and that they will be escorted to the Somali border if the camps are not closed.
 This could result in a humanitarian catastrophe particularly due to the COVID-19 pandemic.
 The Somali government has not issued any statement about the impending closures.

-In March 2021 the Kenyan government issued an ultimatum to UNHCR to close Dadaab and Kakuma refugee camps, which house over 400,000 mostly Somali refugees.
-Amid the deteriorating relationship with the Somali government they have said there is no room for further negotiations, the Somali refugees should leave the camps with immediate effect and that they will be escorted to the Somali border if the camps are not closed.
-This could result in a humanitarian catastrophe particularly due to the COVID-19 pandemic.
-The Somali government has not issued any statement about the impending closures.

 Early in the month, UNHCR had appealed for urgent funding for refugees in East Africa, reporting that food rations for the refugees in Kenya had already been cut by 40%.
 Funding has reached an all-time low due to the global impact of COVID-19.
-Clementine Nkweta-Salami, UNHCR's Regional Director said “Protection concerns are growing.
-Food ration or cash cuts are resulting in negative coping strategies to meet their basic food needs – such as skipping or reducing meals, taking loans with high interest, selling assets, child labour, and increased domestic violence.”
+Clementine Nkweta-Salami, UNHCR's Regional Director said "Protection concerns are growing.
+Food ration or cash cuts are resulting in negative coping strategies to meet their basic food needs – such as skipping or reducing meals, taking loans with high interest, selling assets, child labour, and increased domestic violence."